sandraboldoczki/Dynamic-stock-model-washing-machine-reuse/README.md

 The model script is a standalone script, which apart from standard Python modules does not need further software.
 To run the hybrid dynamic stock model for a specific parameter constellation, one needs to adapt the respective parameters in the datafile.

-The script will then create a subfolder in the results folder with the name structure DateStamp_Timestamp.
+The script will then create a subfolder in the results folder with the name structure DateStamp_TimeStamp.
 In this folder, a copy of the script, and the model results as .xls files are stored.

 Note: The hybrid dynamic stock model script can be run and modified for research and teaching purposes.
 No additional support is provided by the authors.